(Yes, I am making HP references here. Is it obvious now that I am a Potterhead?)

 So, I was staying late surfing the net when I came across an incredibly neat history summary of Manolo Fortich, Bukidnon AKA my HOMETOWN.

 It all started when I came across an FB post recognizing WWII veterans.
 My late Lolo Dodong (Teodoro Lahayon) was also a WWII veteran, and it suddenly dawned me that I never had the chance to talk to him about WWII.
-We were really close (that’s why I remembered), unfortunately, he died when I was only six years old, and I was still clueless about the whole WWII thingy.
+We were really close (that’s what I remembered), unfortunately, he died when I was only six years old, and I was still clueless about the whole WWII thingy.

 And so, I searched for any hints on the Internet if my lolo was mentioned in any clippings,etc., and no, I haven’t found anything that has something to do with him, but I ended digging a detailed history of Manolo Fortich, specifically, Barangay Tankulan.